edwardcallow/tesco-jargon/p.md

 #### Pensions builder
 The Tesco pension scheme.
 You can join at any time and save, with help from Tesco, for your retirement.
 As soon as you join, the scheme also gives you life cover (cash, partner and children’s pensions) and ill-health cover (immediate income for life).

+#### People Manager
+*Previously known as Personnel Manager and Personnel & Training Manager (PTM).*
+A manager in a depot or store whose main focus is on supporting our staff and their welfare.

 #### Permanent multibuys
 Items that are permanently on multibuy offer.
 For example buy three yoghurts get the fourth free.

 #### Perpetual inventory
+*Previously known as PI.*
 Where a product’s stock levels are manually counted and adjusted.

 #### Personal day